-- Set your Den to the Activity Stations on time. - > Keep the Den together as you walk from station to station. - > Help the station staff to work with your Den.
+- Get your Den to the Activity Stations on time. - Keep the Den together as you walk from station to station. - ➤ Help the station staff to work with your Den.
 Be proactive ...
 Don't wait to be asked! - You are a working Den Leader, as well as a Walker.

 STAY WITH THE SCOUTS AT ALL TIMES.
-If you need to excuse yourself, arrange for a leader from another Pack in the Den you are assigned to will watch your Scouts while you are away.
+If you need to excuse yourself, arrange for a leader from another Pack in the Den to which you are assigned to watch your Scouts while you are away.
 Always maintain BSA required 2-deep leadership and enforce use of the Buddy System by the Youth.

 SCOUTS MUST STAY WITH THE DEN TO WHICH THEY ARE ASSIGNED.
-Arbitrary reassignments present a safety risk.
+Arbitrary reassignments present a safety risk, and disrupt the flow of the day's schedule.
 Station leaders will be counting Scouts at each session.
 Discrepancies in attendance will delay that session until the discrepancy is resolved.